Loycifer/resRand.js/README.md

 ---
 ###Comparison [[?]](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comparison_Operators)
-Comparisons are used to compare values with eachother.
+Comparisons are used to compare values with each other.
 The return type of a comparison is a boolean (`true` or `false`).

 Symbol | Meaning
 :----:|----